Star Trek: Discovery season 2

-The second season of the American television series Star Trek: Discovery is set a decade before the events of the Star Trek: The Original Series and follows the crew of the USS Discovery as they meet the crew of the USS Enterprise.
-They investigate seven signals that were sent by a time traveller to prevent a rogue artificial intelligence from destroying all sentient life.
+The second season of the American television series Star Trek: Discovery is set a decade before Star Trek: The Original Series in the 23rd century and follows the crew of the starship Discovery.
+With the crew of the USS Enterprise they investigate seven signals that were sent by a time traveler to prevent a rogue artificial intelligence from destroying all sentient life.
 The season was produced by CBS Television Studios in association with Secret Hideout and Roddenberry Entertainment, with Alex Kurtzman serving as showrunner.

 Sonequa Martin-Green stars as Michael Burnham, first officer of the Discovery, along with the returning Doug Jones, Anthony Rapp, Mary Wiseman, and Shazad Latif.
 They are joined by former recurring guest star Wilson Cruz, and by Anson Mount as Captain Christopher Pike of the Enterprise.
 The season was officially ordered in October 2017, and introduced the Enterprise and its crew—including recurring guest star Ethan Peck as Spock and guest star Rebecca Romijn as Number One—to help align the series to the larger Star Trek franchise, as those characters originated on The Original Series.
 Designs for the Enterprise and its uniforms were updated to match Discovery's more modern style.
 Filming took place in Toronto, Canada, from April to December 2018.
 Co-creator Kurtzman chose to use anamorphic lenses on the season to make it more cinematic, and he took over as showrunner from the first season's Gretchen J. Berg and Aaron Harberts after they were fired during production.
 The season connects to the companion shorts series Star Trek: Short Treks.

 The 14-episode season was released from January 17 to April 18, 2019, on the streaming service CBS All Access.
 Many critics found it to be an improvement on the first season, praising its lighter tone, cast (especially Mount and guest star Tig Notaro), and high production value.
 The season's attempts to align with existing Star Trek continuity received mixed reviews.
-It won a Primetime Emmy Award for its prosthetic makeup, and received several other awards and nominations.
+It won a Primetime Creative Arts Emmy Award for its prosthetic makeup, and received several other awards and nominations.
 A third season was ordered in February 2019, and after a spin-off series starring Mount, Peck, and Romijn was called for by fans and critics alike, CBS All Access ordered Star Trek: Strange New Worlds in May 2020.